AnthoC97/Planete-Biosphere-Simulator/README.md

 Tweak those parameters to your liking and click the "Generate" button.
 The planet generation process will begin.
 This process can take some time as it will try to generate a planet that matches your criteria using a genetic algorithm.
+For the "Generation Type", you should select the "scorer.lua" script or some appropriate script.

 Once a good planet has been generated, the vegetation will start generating on the planet's surface.
 When this process is done, you can look around using your